-This document is for Professional Clients in Switzerland, Dubai, UK and Continental Europe (as defined below); for Institutional Investors only in the United States and Australia; in New Zealand for wholesale investors (as defined in the Financial Markets Conduct Act); for Professional Investors in Hong Kong; in Taiwan for Qualified Institutions/Sophisticated Investors; in Singapore for Institutional/Accredited Investors; for Qualified Institutional Investors and/or certain specific institutional investors in Thailand.
+This document is for Professional Clients in Switzerland, Dubai, UK and Continental Europe (as defined below); for Institutional Investors only in the United States; for Sophisticated or Professional Investors in Australia; in New Zealand for wholesale investors (as defined in the Financial Markets Conduct Act); for Professional Investors in Hong Kong; in Taiwan for Qualified Institutions/Sophisticated Investors; in Singapore for Institutional Investors and/or certain specific institutional investors in Thailand.
 It is not intended for and should not be distributed to, or relied upon by, the public or retail investors.
 Please do not redistribute this document.